Skip to Main Content

 Hong Kong Coliseum and Queen Elizabeth Stadium: Opened in 1980 and 1983 respectively, the 3 500-seat Queen Elizabeth Stadium and the 12 500-seat Hong Kong Coliseum are two well-equipped multi-purpose indoor stadia most suitable for large-scale sports, cultural and entertainment programmes.
 The Coliseum in particular is a leading venue for major international sports events, cultural and entertainment spectaculars such as pop concerts.

-Other Venues: Other performance venues in the territory including Sha Tin Town Hall, Tsuen Wan Town Hall, Tuen Mun Town Hall, Kwai Tsing Theatre, Yuen Long Theatre, Sheung Wan Civic Centre, Sai Wan Ho Civic Centre, Ngau Chi Wan Civic Centre, Ko Shan Theatre and New Wing, North District Town Hall and Tai Po Civic Centre are the foci for cultural activities in the community level.
+Other Venues: Other performance venues in the territory including Sha Tin Town Hall, Tsuen Wan Town Hall, Tuen Mun Town Hall, Kwai Tsing Theatre, Yuen Long Theatre, Sheung Wan Civic Centre, Sai Wan Ho Civic Centre, Ngau Chi Wan Civic Centre, Ko Shan Theatre and New Wing, North District Town Hall and Tai Po Civic Centre are the foci for cultural activities in the community level, and East Kowloon Cultural Centre is expected to be in full operation in 2025.

-On top of these cultural and entertainment events, audience building and arts education activities were also presented together with local arts groups and educational and district organisations to promote art appreciation in the community and schools.
-A total of 959 arts education and audience building activities were organised, attracting more than 161 000 participants.
-To further promote arts development and enhance artistic ambience in the community, the LCSD extended the Community Arts Scheme to all 18 districts in 2021-22.
-A total of 542 community arts activities were organised, attracting more than 68 000 participants.
-On cultural exchange, to enable audience in the Greater Bay Area and the Mainland to continue enjoying local productions, the LCSD presented the Hong Kong Week in Guangzhou during April to June 2021 in a hybrid of physical and online events.
-The festival showcased 15 programmes including performing arts, exhibitions and film screenings in 57 performances and activities with a total attendance of 56 990 and viewership of over 2.58 million.
-The LCSD also collaborated with its venue partners in the Greater Bay Area to produce five free online / in-venue screening programmes and attracted around 3 million views / attendances.
+On top of these cultural and entertainment events, audience building and arts education activities were also presented together with local arts groups and educational and district organisations to promote interest and appreciation in the performing arts in the community and schools.
+About 930 arts education and audience building activities were organised, attracting more than 223 000 participants.
+To further promote arts development and enhance the artistic ambience in the community, the LCSD had extended the Community Arts Scheme to all 18 districts since 2021-22.
+In 2024-25, activities organised under this scheme had attracted more than 96 000 participants and viewership of over 42 000, with more than 600 activities and 36 online programmes presented.
+On cultural exchange, the LCSD collaborated with its partners in the Greater Bay Area to present 85 online programmes / in-venue performances / activities that attracted over 21 000 attendance and over 280 000 viewership during 2024-25.
+Moreover, the first Hong Kong Ambassador for Cultural Promotion, Tan Dun, led nine local young artists to participate in 14 international performances in 2024-25, attracting an audience of over 13 000.

-Music Office: Established in 1977, the Music Office, promotes knowledge and appreciation of music in the community, especially among young people, through the provision of instrumental and ensemble training and the organisation of diverse music activities with a view to building a new generation of concert audiences.
-In 2021-22, it provided music training to more than 6 800 trainees and organised close to 260 activities attracting about 90 300 participants.
+Music Office: Established in 1977, the Music Office promotes knowledge and appreciation of music in the community, especially among young people, through the provision of instrumental and ensemble training and the organisation of diverse music activities with a view to building a new generation of concert audiences.
+In 2024-25, it provided music training to 7 600 trainees and organised 355 live activities attracting about 179 000 participants and eight online programmes with over 2 800 participants/viewership.

-URBTIX: Since its inception in 1984, URBTIX (Urban Ticketing System) has become one of the most widely-used ticketing systems in Hong Kong offering convenient and reliable ticketing services for the public through its wide network of 18 outlets, and via internet, mobile app and telephone booking services.
-In 2021-22, $489 million was processed through URBTIX for around 1.71 million tickets for some 5 200 performances.
+URBTIX: Since its inception in 1984, URBTIX (Urban Ticketing System) has become one of the most widely-used ticketing systems in Hong Kong offering convenient and reliable ticketing services for the public through its wide network of 17 outlets, self-service ticketing kiosks and via internet, mobile app and telephone booking services.
+In 2024-25, $852 million was processed through URBTIX for around 3.1 million tickets for some 6 800 performances./p>

 Other Performance Venues and Performing Companies in Hong Kong:

-In 2021-22, the academy enrolled 880 students for undergraduate and post-secondary programmes in its six performing arts disciplines, and attracted 148 students to pursue master’s degree programmes in dance, music, drama, film and television, and theatre and entertainment arts.
-It admitted more than 660 students to its junior programmes and around 2 000 students to its Extension and Continuing Education for Life programme.
+In 2024-25, 909 students enrolled in undergraduate and post-secondary programmes in its six performing arts disciplines.
+In addition, 201 students were pursuing master’s degree programmes in dance, drama, film and TV, music, theatre and entertainment arts, and performing arts studies.
+The academy also admitted 753 students to its junior programmes and 1 028 students to its Extension and Continuing Education for Life programme.

 Major Performing Arts Companies: